mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 72 PPI
     This is the default PPI of monitors as assumed by all programs.
 It is not fully correct, as most monitors these days have 125 PPI or even 300 PPI for the retina devices.
-None the less, when making an image for computer consumption, this is the default.
+Nonetheless, when making an image for computer consumption, this is the default.
 120 PPI
     This is often used as a standard for low-quality posters.